Massoud5/GATTINO/README.md

 ### Prerequisites

-List the prerequisites for setting up your project.
-For example:

 - PHP version 8.1
 - Composer
 - Symfony 6.3

 ### Installation

-Provide step-by-step instructions on setting up the project environment.
-For example:

 1. Clone the repository: `git clone git@github.com:Massoud5/GATTINO.git`
 2. Navigate to the project directory: `cd GATTINO`